Authorized Parking Areas

 Please read the following information carefully.
 Authorized parking areas are based on the permit color assigned to each vehicle.
 The following guidance is provided:

-- Non-resident (those not living on University owned property) commuter students will be issued a green permit (prefix CS)and assigned parking in lots A, B, C and H.
+- Non-resident (those not living on University owned property) commuter students will be issued a green permit (prefix 22CS) and assigned parking in lots A including Parking Garage, B, C and H.

 - Violators who park in other than the designated area will be ticketed and/or towed at the owner/operator's expense.

-- The three, half hour parking spaces across from the Center for Student Development and the 10 spaces across from the Dining Commons are restricted to short term parking.
+- The three, half hour parking spaces in Lot F between Seabreeze and Tidewater, three spaces across from the Center for Student Development and the 10 spaces across from the Dining Commons are restricted to short term parking.
 Students with a valid RWU permit are authorized to use these spaces, but must adhere to the time limitations.

 - No guarantee is made or implied as to the availability of any particular parking spot.
 Parking is on a first come, first serve basis. **